cryogars/infrasound_signal_detector/README.md

-# A Deep Learning Method for Infrasound Signal Detection
+# A Deep Learning Approach for Infrasound Signal Detection in Snow-Covered Terrain

+Companion codebase for "A Deep Learning Approach for Infrasound Signal Detection in Snow-Covered Terrain"